UNC Real Estate Development Challenge

 The Case Challenge officially begins with the distribution of the challenge case at noon the Thursday before Challenge week.
 Until the Monday morning of Challenge week, teams work furiously to put together the best comprehensive solution to the development case.

 By Thursday evening, teams gather in Chapel Hill for a welcome reception and dinner.
 The next day, the challenge competition begins in earnest.
 Using four presentation rooms simultaneously, teams present their case solutions in a 20-minute presentation, followed by 5 minutes of questions from judges who are experts in the real estate industry.

-Only after lunch do teams learn which four teams will move to the finals in the afternoon.
-The "Final Four" present again in the afternoon to a judging pool and the remaining teams.
-Cash prizes are presented and teams celebrate a good job done at our social that Friday night in Chapel Hill.
+Only after lunch the teams learn which four teams will move to the finals in the afternoon.
+The "Final Four" present again in the afternoon to the entire judging pool and the remaining teams.
+Cash prizes are presented and teams celebrate a job well done at our social that Friday night in Chapel Hill.

 The 2016 Challenge Case was inspired by an alumnus of Kenan-Flagler Business School.
 This year’s case offered the teams an opportunity to propose a development plan for a Greystar, 26 acre site in the London Borough of Ealing.
 Each team was asked to put forward a plan with specifics as to mix of property types, unit types, location of buildings and anything else which would explain their design vision.
 Financials and risks were to be addressed in their presentations.
 Like most of our cases this one was not without its many moving parts and constraints.

 The winning teams for the 2016 Challenge were: Kellogg School of Management at Northwestern University won first place and the Kenan-Flagler Business School at UNC took second.
 Anderson School of Management at UCLA and Haas School of Business at University of California, Berkeley tied for third.